How Baku event permits actually work: a planner's guide

 International production gear (projection-mapping rigs, broadcast equipment, lighting trusses) enters under a temporary import bond on a 2-week cycle through Azerbaijani Customs.
 There is no fee for bonded equipment, only warehouse storage if you need it.
 The DMC named on the bond is responsible for re-export within the bonded window, typically 90 days.

 We do this monthly for European productions; first-time operators sometimes get the bond paperwork wrong and have equipment stuck at customs.
 We do not recommend self-managing this if you're not already familiar with the bond mechanism.
+Our group ground-handling guide covers how the bond sits alongside the rest of the arrival stack.

 What this all means for your timeline